Today in this article I will show you OOP concepts in the C# language.

 Programming Example

-The process of acquiring the existing functionality of the parent and with the new added features and functionality of a child object.
+The process of acquiring the existing functionality of the parent and the newly added features and functionality of a child object.

 What is Inheritance

-In the language of C#, a class that is inherited is called a base class.
+In the language of C#, an inherited class is called a base class.
 The class that does the inheriting is called the derived class.
 Therefore a derived class is a specialized version of a base class.
-It inherits all of the variables, methods, properties, and indexers defined by the base class and adds its own unique elements.
+It inherits all of the variables, methods, properties, and indexers defined by the base class and adds its unique elements.

 Inheritance Example